dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 The client registration on first use implementation varies based on whether the OAuth flows includes redirection or not.
 In non-redirecting flows (such as Client Credentials or Resource Owner Password Credentials), the Oauth client authenticates and request tokens directly from the authorization server without the need for user redirection.
 Flows with redirection (like Authorization Code Flow) temporarily send users to an external identity provider before returning them to the application with tokens or authorization codes, which is then used by the Oauth client.
 These redirect-based flows rely on the user agent (typically a web browser) to maintain the authentication context and handle the navigation between the application and the identity provider.
 These fundamental differences require distinct implementation considerations when implementing client registration on first use.
 Redirecting flows need state management to reconnect returning users with their original session after authentication, while non-redirecting flows can create a client_id inline within the same request context.
 Properly handling both OAuth patterns ensures a smooth registration experience regardless of the authentication method selected.

-## Client Registration On First Use for Non-Redirecting Oauth Flows
+## Client Registration On First Use for Non-Redirecting OAuth Flows
-In OAuth flows where there is no redirection, the client interacts with the authorization server token endpoint directly.
+In OAuth flows where there is no redirection, the client initiates interaction with the authorization server and access the token endpoint directly without any preceding redirects.
 Examples include the Client Credentials (see Section 4.4 of {{RFC6749}}) and Resource Owner Password Credentials (see Section 4.3 of {{RFC6749}}).

 The diagram below shows the process for client registration on first use in the Client Credential flow.